Archive for the ‘Latest Adventures’ Category

 in Latest Adventures • Comments Off on Change of Plans

 In the previous post I explained that Dan and Melissa had to return to Portsmouth, VA.
 It turns out their captain decided to call it quits so we have been invited to do the rally with them.
 So we are leaving our boat here in Hilton Head and we are flying to Norfolk tomorrow to meet Slow Dancing for a Wednesday departure to Tortola, British Virgin Islands!
-Our Spot will not be used but you can follow us on their Spot http://share.findmespot.com/shared/faces/viewspots.jsp?glId=0LtcZOlmHqtdicYBVT8cYE5zgvjvjKKgZ or go to the Caribbean 1500 website and use the Fleet Viewer.
-Slow Dancing is the boat http://www.worldcruising.com/carib1500/eventfleetviewer.aspx
+Our Spot will not be used but you can follow us on their Spot https://share.findmespot.com/shared/faces/viewspots.jsp?glId=0LtcZOlmHqtdicYBVT8cYE5zgvjvjKKgZ or go to the Caribbean 1500 website and use the Fleet Viewer.
+Slow Dancing is the boat https://www.worldcruising.com/carib1500/eventfleetviewer.aspx